 The eNB responds with the MCE CONFIGURATION UPDATE ACKNOWLEDGE message to acknowledge that it successfully updated the configuration data.

-If the MCE CONFIGURATION UPDATE message contains the Cell Information List IE within the MCCH related BCCH Configuration Item IE, the eNB shall broadcast that MCCH related BCCH configuration only in those cells indicated in the IE for which the Cell Reservation Info IE is not set to “reservedCell”.
-If the MCE CONFIGURATION UPDATE message does not contain the Cell Information List IE within the MCCH related BCCH Configuration Item IE, the eNB shall not broadcast that MCCH related BCCH configuration in any cell.
-If the MCE CONFIGURATION UPDATE message contains the Modification Period Extended IE within the MCCH related BCCH Confiruation Item IE, the eNB shall take its value into account instead of the value signalled in the Modification Period IE. If the MCE CONFIGURATION UPDATE message contains the Repetition Period Extended IE within the MCCH related BCCH Confiruation Item IE, the eNB shall take its value into account instead of the value signalled in the Repetition Period IE. If the MCE CONFIGURATION UPDATE message does not contain the MCCH related BCCH Configuration Item IE for an existing MBSFN area, the eNB shall interpret that the corresponding configuration data for that MBSFN area is not changed and shall continue to operate the M2 with the existing related configuration data for that MBSFN area.
+If the MCE CONFIGURATION UPDATE message contains the Cell Information List IE within the MCCH related BCCH Configuration Item IE, or within the MCCH related BCCH Extended Configuration Item IE, the eNB shall broadcast that MCCH related BCCH configuration only in those cells indicated in the IE for which the Cell Reservation Info IE is not set to “reservedCell”.
+If the MCE CONFIGURATION UPDATE message does not contain the Cell Information List IE within the MCCH related BCCH Configuration Item IE, or within the MCCH related BCCH Extended Configuration Item IE, the eNB shall not broadcast that MCCH related BCCH configuration in any cell.
+If the MCE CONFIGURATION UPDATE message contains the Modification Period Extended IE within the MCCH related BCCH Confiruation Item IE, the eNB shall take its value into account instead of the value signalled in the Modification Period IE. If the MCE CONFIGURATION UPDATE message contains the Repetition Period Extended IE within the MCCH related BCCH Confiruation Item IE, the eNB shall take its value into account instead of the value signalled in the Repetition Period IE. If the MCE CONFIGURATION UPDATE message does not contain the MCCH related BCCH Configuration Item IE, or the MCCH related BCCH Extended Configuration Item IE, for an existing MBSFN area, the eNB shall interpret that the corresponding configuration data for that MBSFN area is not changed and shall continue to operate the M2 with the existing related configuration data for that MBSFN area.

 If the MCE CONFIGURATION UPDATE message contains the MCE Name IE, the eNB may use this IE as a human readable name of the MCE.